trackIT-Systems/sonari/back/docs/user_guide/datasets.md

     from making any other modifications.
 Editing files may unintentionally erase crucial metadata associated with the recording.

-??? info "Whombat Audio Folder"
+??? info "Sonari Audio Folder"

-    Whombat can only detect files located in your home folder.
+    Sonari can only detect files located in your home folder.
 If you're using an external hard drive, copy the recordings you wish to annotate into your home folder.
 If you wish to modify this configuration, feel free to reach out.

-Whombat automatically extracts fundamental information from each discovered file, such as recording **duration**, **sampling rate**, and the number of **audio channels**.
-While Whombat can store additional details like date, time, and location of the recording, automatic extraction is not applied due to the diverse formats in which this information can be stored.
+Sonari automatically extracts fundamental information from each discovered file, such as recording **duration**, **sampling rate**, and the number of **audio channels**.
+While Sonari can store additional details like date, time, and location of the recording, automatic extraction is not applied due to the diverse formats in which this information can be stored.
 Manual input is required for these specific details.

 ## Import a dataset

-Whombat offers a convenient option to import all dataset information from a file.
+Sonari offers a convenient option to import all dataset information from a file.
 Currently, we support datasets in a JSON-based format known as AOEF.
 Refer to this [link](https://mbsantiago.github.io/soundevent/) for comprehensive information about the AOEF format.